CodiumTeam/legacy-training-python/README.md

-# Codium training
-# Working with legacy code
+# Codium Working with legacy code training
+To start open in PyCharm or your preferred editor the directory of the current kata.

+Each directory contains his own README and Makefile.

+The first one is web-page-generator-kata.

+Enjoy the training.